 Ask:

-- “Who are three reps you would hire tomorrow?”
+- "Who are three reps you'd hire tomorrow?"

 - "Who have you recruited before?"